Students

 Programs provided by another institution may be used if they can operate from a floppy disk or CD, or USB device.
 Programs which must be loaded to a hard drive cannot be used.
 Outside computers may never be connected to the Testing network.

 Please check carefully with your institution about their technology requirements.
 Many distance education programs require the use of a lockdown browser, which prevents students from accessing other programs or browser during online exams.
 Some lockdown browsers require download and administrative privileges to install, and we are unable to accommodate them.
-(One popular lockdown browser of this type is Respondus.)
+(One popular lockdown browser of this type is Respondus; another is ExamSoft.)
 If your school requires a lockdown browser of this type, you will need to see if they can offer alternatives for testing before arranging your test at Central.

 If there is any question about technology requirements, we will be pleased to speak with the sponsoring institution.